 Senior Shiite Clerics/Grand Ayatollahs The most senior Shiite clerics, most of whom are in Qom, are generally "quietists"-they assert that the senior clergy should generally refrain from involvement in politics, although they do speak out on political issues.
-The ranks of the most senior clergy include Grand Ayatollah Nasser Makarem Shirazi and Grand Ayatollah Yusuf Sanei, both of whom criticized the crackdown against oppositionists during the 2009 uprising.
-A more hardline senior cleric is Ayatollah Mohammad Taqi Mesbah-Yazdi, the founder of the hardline Haqqani school.
-He was a mentor to Ahmadinejad and is an assertive defender of the powers of the Supreme Leader.
+The ranks of the most senior clergy include Grand Ayatollah Nasser Makarem Shirazi and Grand Ayatollah Yusuf Sanei.
+Another senior cleric is the hardline Ayatollah Mohammad Taqi Mesbah-Yazdi, who represents the "vocal" school of the senior clergy and is an assertive defender of the powers of the Supreme Leader.
 He lost his Assembly of Experts seat in February 2016 elections.

-Religious Foundations ("Bonyads")

-Iran has several major religious foundations, called "bonyads."
+Religious Foundations ("Bonyads") Iran has several major religious foundations, called " bonyads ."
 Examples include the Martyr's Foundation, the Foundation for the Oppressed and Disabled, the Astan Qods Razavi Foundation (linked to the Shrine of Imam Reza in Mashhad), and the Fifteen Khordad Foundation (which offers a bounty for the killing of author Salman Rushdie).
 The bonyads, controlled by clerics and their allies, control vast amounts of property and valuable businesses, some of which were built from assets left behind when the Shah and his allies fled Iran in 1979.
 The bonyads are loosely regulated and largely exempt from taxation.
-See CRS Insight IN10597, Iran's State-Linked Conglomerates, by Kenneth Katzman.

-The Islamic Revolutionary Guard Corps (IRGC)

-The IRGC is a military and internal security force, and an instrument of Iran's regional policy.
-It is discussed throughout this report and other CRS reports on Iran, particularly in CRS Report R44017, Iran's Foreign and Defense Policies, by Kenneth Katzman.)

-Society of Militant Clerics

-Longtime organization of moderate-to-hardline clerics.
+See CRS Insight IN10597, Iran's State-Linked Conglomerates , by Kenneth Katzman.
+The Islamic Revolutionary Guard Corps (IRGC) The IRGC is a military and internal security force, and an instrument of Iran's regional policy.
+The IRGC is sanctioned under several U.S. Executive orders, including most recently E.O.
+13224 that sanctions entities determined to be supporting acts of international terrorism.
+The IRGC is discussed throughout this report and other CRS reports on Iran, particularly in CRS Report R44017, Iran's Foreign and Defense Policies , by Kenneth Katzman.)
+Society of Militant Clerics Longtime organization of moderate-to-hardline clerics.
 Its Secretary-General is Ayatollah Mohammad Ali Movahedi-Kermani.
 President Rouhani is a member.